Nursing

 Write a Comprehensive Care Coordination Plan

-Your care plan should address: comprehensive APRN assessment, interprofessional team roles and communication protocols, care transition management (medication reconciliation, discharge planning, follow-up), patient and family education (with teach-back verification), SDOH screening and community resource referral, EHR documentation standards, and outcome metrics with measurement timeframes.
-Each component should be tied to an evidence citation.
+Your care plan should address: comprehensive APRN assessment, interprofessional team roles and communication protocols, care transition management (medication reconciliation, discharge planning, follow-up), patient and family education with teach-back verification, SDOH screening and community resource referral, EHR documentation standards, and outcome metrics with measurement timeframes.

 6